2 lbs. fresh rice noodles (take the noodles out of their packages and separate the strands by hand before using)

 1 tbsp. ginger, minced

 5 tbsp. vegetable oil

 4 cups bean sprouts

 4-5 bok choy (cut off & remove the bottom stems, reserving the green, leafy parts)

 *HOW TO TENDERIZE BEEF, CHICKEN OR PORK FOR CHINESE RECIPES

 Baking soda is a common way to tenderize sliced meat in Chinese dishes.
-To get rid of the alkaline flavor that may persist in the meat after marinating, soak the slices briefly in water (with a bit of fresh lemon juice if desired) and then rinse well with cold water.
+To get rid of the alkaline flavor that may persist in the meat after marinating, rinse well with cold water.

-1. For every 1/2 lb.
-(8 oz.) of sliced beef, sprinkle in 1/2 tsp. of baking soda and combine well (in this recipe that will be 1 tsp. of baking soda).
+1. For every 1 lb. of sliced beef, sprinkle in 1 tsp. of baking soda, 3 tbsp. water and combine well.

-2. Let sit for 15-20 minutes, then immerse the meat in a bowl of water (just enough to cover the meat) with 1 tbsp. of lemon juice (optional).
-Stir and let soak 1-2 minutes.
-Rinse the meat thoroughly with cold running water; pat the meat dry with paper towels then use according to the recipe.
+2. Let sit for at least 30 minutes (up to 2 hrs.), then rinse the meat thoroughly with cold running water; pat the meat dry with paper towels then use according to the recipe.